This page describes the Identity and Access Management (IAM) roles and permissions needed for running Connectivity Tests.

 network to run a test, you must grant at least the

-with the preceding role for a specific user.
+permissions associated with the preceding role for a specific user.

 Alternatively, you can grant a user or service account one of the following predefined roles for Google Cloud projects: